At0micBee/At0micBee/README.md

 I am a PhD candidate at the Laboratory of Astrophysics of Marseille (LAM), working on a machine learning pipeline for the ESA Plato mission.

-I hold a bachelor degree in physics and chemstry, a master degree in fundamental physics with a specialization in astrophysics, and obtained a master degree in business intelligence during the Covid pandemic.
+I hold a bachelor degree in physics and chemistry, a master degree in fundamental physics with a specialization in astrophysics, and obtained a master degree in business intelligence during the Covid pandemic.

 I have had experience working in research laboratories working as both a data analyst and modeler, as well as conducting theoretical and experimental work.